 Roasted Eggplant Soup

-After making this roasted eggplant soup last week in class, I knew I would be making it again in the near future.
+After making this roasted eggplant soup in culinary school, I knew I would be making it again in the near future.
 As you probably are aware at this point, soups are one of my favorite things to make in the kitchen.

 After sautéing the onions and celery, simply throw in the remaining ingredients.
 You don’t have to worry about chopping the parsley, cilantro, or garlic, they can go in just as they are, stems and all.
 The ground cayenne adds an extra punch to the soup, but of course, feel free to adjust according to your own tastes and preferences.

 The biggest prep required is preparing the eggplant, which simply involves cutting them lengthwise, rubbing them with olive oil and ground toasted cumin seeds (or ground cumin, if you don’t have those on hand!) and roasting them in the oven for about 30 minutes.
 Once this is done, remove the skin and add everything into the saucepot!